thindil/nimalyzer/doc/available_rules.rst

   an error if there is a selected entity type which doesn't follow the selected naming convention.
 Search type will list all entities of the selected type which follows the selected naming convention.
-Count type will simply list the amount of the selected type of entities which follows the naming convention.
+Count type will simply list the amount of the selected type of entities, which follows the naming convention.
+Fix type will execute the default shell command set by the program's setting **fixCommand**.
 * optional word *not* means negation for the rule.
-Adding word *not* will change to inform only about the selected type of entities which doesn't follow the selected naming convention for search and count types of rules and raise error if the entity follows the naming convention for check type of the rule.
+Adding word *not* will change to inform only about the selected type of entities, which doesn't follow the selected naming convention for search and count types of rules and raise error if the entity follows the naming convention for check type of the rule.